Richard Sandrak

-Richard Sandrak (born 15 April 1992), also known as Little Hercules, is a Ukrainian-born American former bodybuilder, martial artist and actor, known for his muscular physique at an extremely young age, and for his appearance in the documentary The World's Strongest Boy.
+Richard Sandrak (born April 15, 1992, also known as Little Hercules) is an American actor, martial artist, and former bodybuilder known for his muscular physique at an extremely young age, and for his appearance in the documentary The World's Strongest Boy.

 Early life

 Richard Sandrak was born 15 April 1992, in a small village in Ukraine, to Pavel Sandrak, a martial arts world champion, and Lena Sandrak, an aerobics competitor.
-In 1994, aged two, he moved with his family to Pennsylvania, where his parents believed he would have a better life.
+In 1994, aged two, he moved with his family to Pennsylvania, United States, where his parents believed he would have a better life.
 He began his training soon after they arrived.
 His father, who had trained in taekwondo, introduced him to various stretches and light weight training.